25 Apr Coolant is Leaking Inspection Service & Diagnosis

 Other Cooling System Issues that might be related and require additional labor charges to inspect:

 If a coolant leak is not spotted, or the only leak may have been from the cooling system reservoir or radiator cap, this maybe a sign of an internal failure of the cooling system.
 Possible failures or combination of failures could be a failing thermostat, bad cooling fan or electric cooling fan not operating when desired, internal water pump failure, and/or bad head gasket or cracked cylinder head.
 All of the items will require additional labor and charges beyond a basic cooling system leak inspection to thoroughly diagnose.

 Have your coolant flushed with new coolant every 4 years or 40,000 miles.
 This will insure proper ph balance of the coolant and prevent internal corrosion of components and extend their life.

 – Quality and Competence –

 Give your car the proper love and care that it needs by experts with the proper tooling and equipment and avoid using the ill-equipped mechanics and shady budget auto repair shops.

 We stand behind our work with a 2 year warranty on repair work!!!

-To schedule an appointment for a Coolant Leak Inspection Service & Diagnosis, please contact email@example.com or 408-831-3730.
-We welcome you to stop by our shop at 2099 S 10th St Unit 40, San Jose, CA 95112.
-If you have any questions about your car performance or maintenance, don’t be shy and ask our friendly staff for assistance.
+To schedule an appointment for a Coolant Leak Inspection Service & Diagnosisor other auto repair or car maintenance, please contact firstname.lastname@example.org or 408-831-3730.
+We welcome you to stop by our auto repair shop at 2099 S 10th St Unit 40, San Jose, CA 95112.
+If you have any questions about your car performance, auto repair needs, or maintenance, don’t be shy and ask our friendly staff for assistance.